arwidcool/INA219/README.md

 - **Schematics:** Detailed schematic diagrams in PDF and EasyEDA format.
 - **Gerber Files:** Ready-to-manufacture Gerber files for PCB fabrication.
-- **3D Files:** 3D models of the PCB for visual inspection and mechanical integration.
+- **3D Files:** 3D models of the PCB for visual inspection and mechanical integration both STEP and OBJ.
 - **EasyEDA Project:** Direct link to the EasyEDA project for further modifications and enhancements.

 ## Getting Started